Degamisu/Console-Weather-App/README.md

 Making this app very fast and reliable.

+## Installation (with source AutoInstall)

+To make it easier to build, I created a script that does all the building for you.
+The file is called [AutoInstall](autoinstall.bash).
+This makes the build process faster, but there are a few disadvantages

+- Deletes the Build process source code (generated automatically)
+- One set path.

 ## Installation (with source)

 **Notes:**
 - This currently only works on Ubuntu Linux.
 This may change.
 - Git must be installed.
 Install it with [this](InstallGit.bash)
+- This is good if you want to _keep_ the build artifacts and mess with a few files.

 <details>
 <summary>Download Source Code</summary>